When is the last time you focused on something you did right as a mom?

 Not just “I kept everybody alive today” or “no one burned down the house this week” but “I did ____ to encourage my children” or “I helped my child ____”.

-If you’re anything like me, it’s probably been awhile since you’ve allowed yourself to reflect on your successes of motherhood rather than listing your perceived (and maybe real) failures at the end of a day.
+If you’re anything like me, it’s probably been a while since you’ve allowed yourself to reflect on your successes of motherhood rather than listing your perceived (and maybe real) failures at the end of the day.

 Throughout the play, as the flustered boy and the stern teacher (that was me!) interact, he is driven nearly crazy by a phrase that plays over and over in his mind, a chorus chanted by the other students in the room:

 No matter what he does, or what efforts he puts forth to pass this all-important test, he cannot seem to succeed.
 A fellow student constantly interrupts his thought process.
 The questions on the exam don’t have sensible answers.
 Nothing he does is ever enough to please his demanding teacher.

 “This is the end!” he finally laments, covering his face and putting his head down on the desk.
 And the stage goes dark.

 The day-to-day experience of motherhood sounds a little like “This is a Test”, doesn’t it?
 Or maybe a lot like it.